 To qualify to file for bankruptcy, you’ll need to meet certain income requirements and calculate exemptions.
-To qualify for Chapter 7 bankruptcy, the debtor must earn less than the state median income as well as submit a means test, financial records, income and expenses, and a complete list of debts.
+To qualify for Chapter 7 bankruptcy, the debtor must earn less than the state median income as well as submit a Means Test, their financial records, documents stating income and expenses, and a complete list of debts.

-Arizona bankruptcy law requires all filers to complete a credit counseling course prior to filing, and a financial management course prior to completing your bankruptcy.
+Arizona bankruptcy law requires all filers to complete a credit counseling course prior to filing, which is available online, and a financial management course prior to completing your bankruptcy.

 Arizona Bankruptcy Filing Process